 Meetings take place on the first meeting of every month.
 For more information, contact Joanne Desky at 503-655-8794 or via email at firstname.lastname@example.org.

 Area Agency on Aging Advisory Committee (AAAAC)

-- Reviews all requests for Clackamas County Area Agency on Aging Older American’s Act funding and make the findings of the AAA Advisory Council known to the applicant, the County and the State.
+- Reviews all requests for Clackamas County Area Agency on Aging Older American’s Act funding and makes the findings of the AAA Advisory Council known to the applicant, the County and the State.

-- Provides recommendations and evaluations on the Clackamas County Area Plan and seeks the advice of the service recipients, general public and service providers on services needed and how to improve existing services.
+- Provides recommendations and evaluations on the Clackamas County Area Plan and seeks the advice of the service recipients, the general public, and service providers on services needed and how to improve existing services.

 - Advocate for maintenance and improvement of existing services and for the creation of additional needed services for Clackamas County senior residents.